How to Write Acceptance Criteria: Examples and Best Practices

 Now that you have a clear understanding of what user stories and acceptance criteria are, let’s take a look at some examples.

-User story: As a user, I want to be able to register in the service so that I can start shopping online.
+User story: As a user, I want to be able to register for the service so that I can start shopping online.

 - Users can only submit a form by filling in all the required fields.